dominant-strategies/quais.js/docs/static/cookbook/signing.md

 How a digest is derived depends on the type of data being signed and a variety of encoding formats are employed.
 Each format is designed to ensure that they do not collide, so for example, a user **cannot** be tricked into signing a message which is actually a valid transaction.

-For this reason, most APIs in Ethereum do not permit signing a raw digest, and instead require a separate API for each format type and require the related data be specified, protecting the user from accidentally authorizing an action they didn't intend.
+For this reason, most APIs in Quai Network do not permit signing a raw digest, and instead require a separate API for each format type and require the related data be specified, protecting the user from accidentally authorizing an action they didn't intend.

 ## Messages

 A signed message can be any data, but it is generally recommended to use human-readable text, as this is easier for a user to verify visually.

-This technique could be used, for example, to sign into a service by using the text `"I am signing into quais.org on 2023-06-04 12:57pm"`.
-The user can then see the message in MetaMask or on a Ledger Hardware Wallet and accept that they wish to sign the message which the site can then authenticate them with.
+This technique could be used, for example, to sign into a service by using the text `"I am signing into qu.ai on 2023-06-04 12:57pm"`.
+The user can then see the message in Pelagus and accept that they wish to sign the message which the site can then authenticate them with.
 By providing a timestamp the site can ensure that an older signed message cannot be used again in the future.

 The format that is signed uses [EIP-191](https://eips.ethereum.org/EIPS/eip-191) with the **personal sign** version code (`0x45`, or `"E"`).